 Things to Watch Out For

 Here’s a picture of a smooth agave in my neighborhood that’s suffered cold damage.
-It will look better in a few months as new growth fills in.
+It will look better in a few months as new growth fills in and the cold-damaged leaves are pruned away.

 It grows fast and has a short life expectancy — only around 8 years.
-However, it puts out a copious number of pups to take the parent plant’s place.
+However, each plant puts out a copious number of pups to take its place.

 Smooth agave is not particularly spiky, but each leaf does have a sharp tip that can poke your skin.
 Agaves contain compounds that can cause a rash called agave dermatitis in some people.